 Is it better to rent or buy in the Algarve?

 What’s more, landlords often don’t ask for references or perform credit checks.
-To a Brit, this whole process can feel very informal.
-Of course, it’s always worth using an official estate agent and getting the contract double checked before you sign.
+To expats, this whole process can feel very informal.
+Of course, it’s always worth using an official estate agent and getting the contract double-checked before you sign.

 Property prices are low across most of the Algarve, and there are plenty of opportunities for renovation projects.
 However, there are a few common pitfalls that would-be buyers encounter.
 These range from the property not having official deeds to overlooking clauses in the purchase agreement.